Community Local Law 2024-2034

 The law sets out responsibilities and expectations for people in the City of Whittlesea to ensure we can live together harmoniously.

-Local laws cover a range of diverse topics from unsightly land, fire safety, animals, roadside reserves and footpath trading to planting on nature strips and building sites.
-They help you understand your rights and responsibilities and empowers Council to respond to local issues to protect public and private space as well as the community’s health and safety.
+Our Community Local Laws cover a range of topics - from unsightly land, fire safety, animals, roadside reserves and footpath trading to planting on nature strips and building sites.
+They help you understand your rights and responsibilities and empower Council to respond to local issues to protect public and private space as well as the community’s health and safety.

 All Councils have a Local Law that is designed to: